 Enchanted Rose Housemade Flatbread

 The Flatbread at Enchanted Rose is not only delicious but perfectly shareable.
 With broccolini, mushrooms, tomato, and fennel sausage, this was a great addition to our truffle fries for a quick bite before heading over to Magic Kingdom.
 Be aware though, this one is a bit pricey.
 While we loved being able to enjoy our food in a relaxing atmosphere before entering the chaos of the Parks, $18 is a bit steep for a flatbread, unless, of course, it’s the best you’ve ever had.
 Yes this was good, but we’ve had better.

 This Beauty and the Beast-inspired menu is beautifully decorated, with illuminated pages and little illustrations throughout.
 We would have just loved to be here all day to try everything.
 The drinks and foods were all carefully chosen to match the theme and looked amazing.

 Enchanted Rose Lounge Review Grand Floridian Walt Disney World

 We would definitely do everything we got on this visit over again.
-Everything was fantastic and we cannot wait to go back once Disney opens again.
+Everything was fantastic and as Enchanted Rose Lounge is one of the Best Things to do at Walt Disney World for Adults we couldn’t rave about it more.
 Did you get a chance to try this new lounge at Walt Disney World?
 Let us know your favorites!
 We’ll be sure to add to this post as we try new things.